constanton/EUVATChecker/README.md

 ### Step 3
 Place the vat.xlsx file in the same folder as the .exe of the EUVATChecker and then execute the .exe.

+### Good to know
+* The program might fail if the EU VIES server is busy.
+* If it's not busy then you might be able to even use 2000 rows in the spreadsheet.
-The code is in C# as the library used was using the .NET framework.
+* The code is in C# as the library used was using the .NET framework.
+If anyone has found a more recent Python library, please let me know.

+### Licence
+The code is under the MIT License.